Code Enforcement and Building Violation Resolution in Miami-Dade County 2026

 Introduction to Code Enforcement

 Code enforcement and building violation resolution in Miami-Dade County addresses the regulatory framework supporting building code compliance across incorporated municipalities and unincorporated Miami-Dade County.
-Code enforcement scope includes unpermitted construction performed without required building permits, completed construction not meeting Florida Building Code or local code requirements, ongoing operational violations including illegal use of premises, deteriorated building conditions creating safety hazards, accessibility violations, zoning violations, and combined code violations.
+Code enforcement scope includes unpermitted construction performed without required building permits, completed construction not meeting Florida Building Code or local code requirements, ongoing operational violations including illegal use of premises, deteriorated building conditions creating safety hazards, accessibility violations, zoning violations, and code violations.
 Each municipal Code Enforcement department and the Miami-Dade County Code Enforcement administer enforcement within their respective jurisdictions.

 Code Enforcement Process